How To Fix Galaxy S9 And Galaxy S9 Plus Microphone Problem

 Rule out corrupted firmware

 Before you factory reset your Samsung Galaxy S9 or S9 Plus you need to backup your data.
-‘Starting from new’ means that all of your data on the phone will be deleted.
+‘Starting from new’ means that all of your data on the phone will be deleted so after you do the factory reset you can restore your data and apps from backup.

 To factory reset your device follow the steps below: